TimFau/goal-focus-dashboard/docs/01-vision-and-functionality.md

 - **Reduce overwhelm** by narrowing daily focus to a small, achievable set.
 - **Contain overdue stress** by isolating carry-over items for quick triage.
 - **Support fluctuating energy** with a low-energy view to surface easier wins.
-- **Encourage momentum** via micro-actions: Pin to Top 3, Add to Today, Snooze.
+- **Encourage momentum** via micro-actions: Pin to Top 3, Add to On Deck, Snooze.

 ### Core concepts and behavior